 Terrica CarringtonVP, Legal Policy and Copyright Counsel

 Terrica Carrington is VP, Legal Policy and Copyright Counsel at the Copyright Alliance.
-Since joining the Copyright Alliance in 2016, she has worked on a number of legal and policy issues, including the Copyright Alternative in Small-Claims Enforcement Act (CASE Act), U.S. Copyright Office modernization, the Digital Millennium Copyright Act (DMCA), and other copyright-related matters, in addition to working to educate and advocate for the Copyright Alliance’s creator members and the broader creative community, and supervising Copyright Alliance legal fellows and interns.
+Since joining the Copyright Alliance in 2016, she has worked on a number of legal and policy issues—including the Copyright Alternative in Small-Claims Enforcement Act (CASE Act), U.S. Copyright Office modernization, the Digital Millennium Copyright Act (DMCA), and other copyright-related matters—in addition to working to educate and advocate for creators, and coordinating the Alliance’s legal fellowship and internship programs.

 Terrica is also an adjunct professor at George Mason University School of Law, where she assists as a Supervising Attorney with the Arts & Entertainment Advocacy Clinic.
-Her previous experience includes various positions with National Geographic, the Center for the Protection of Intellectual Property, the Association of Corporate Counsel, the Association of Public Television Stations, and WYZ Girl Entertainment Consulting.
+Her previous experience includes various positions with National Geographic, the Center for the Protection of Intellectual Property, the Association of Corporate Counsel, America’s Public Television Stations, and WYZ Girl Entertainment Consulting.
+Terrica volunteers with the Washington Area Lawyers for the Arts, and is an active member of the Copyright Society of the USA, serving on its Standing Committee for Diversity and Inclusion, and the American Bar Association’s IP Section.

 She earned her J.D. with a concentration in intellectual property law from George Mason University School of Law, and her B.A. from the University of North Carolina at Chapel Hill.
 She is admitted to practice law in Virginia and Washington, DC.